 Boston, MA, USA

-A prolific writer, she is releasing two books in the fall of 2020: Design with Love: At Home in America, and In Bohemia: A Memoir of Love, Loss and Kindness, both by Schiffer Publishing.
-In 2008, she co-authored Growing Urban Habitats: Seeking a Housing Development Model.
+A prolific writer, she authored Design with Love: At Home in America, and In Bohemia: A Memoir of Love, Loss, and Kindness, both published in August 2020.
+She co-authored Growing Urban Habitats: Seeking a Housing Development Model with William Morrish and Susanne Schindler.
 She is a contributing author to Activist Architecture: Philosophy and Practice of Community Design and Expanding Architecture: Design as Activism.
-She holds a Bachelor of Arts in Comparative Literature from the University of California, Berkeley and a Master of Architecture from The University of Virginia.
-Katie was a Loeb Fellowship at the Harvard Graduate School of Design.
-She is fluent in French and is the single mother of three spirited daughters.
+Katie was awarded the AIA Award for Excellence in Public Architecture in 2021.